 Submit a few details and see the benefits of a deferred charitable gift annuity.

 A deferred charitable gift annuity.
 Are you tired of the hassles of maintaining your property such as paying taxes, utilities and repair bills?
 Consider donating the property to Horizons in exchange for reliable payments for life for you (and someone else, if you choose).
-When you arrange a charitable gift annuity, you're allowed a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
+When you arrange a charitable gift annuity, you receive a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.

 Submit a few details and see the benefits of a bargain sale.

 A bargain sale.
 Want to sell us your property for less than the fair market value?
 A "bargain sale" may be the answer.
 When you make a bargain sale, you sell your property to our organization for less than what it's worth.
 The difference between the actual value and the sale price is considered a gift to us.
-A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction at the same time.
+A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction (when you itemize) at the same time.

 Submit a few details and see the benefits of a charitable remainder unitrust.